bd6981/crud/README.md

 You should see the response below, containing all the bookmarks!

-Also test the route `localhost:8080/api/bookmarks/reddit`.
+Also test the show route.
 You should see a single bookmark as the response.

 Now let's test these routes in the browser!

-> Note: In URLs, spaces are represented with `%20`.

 Make sure `nodemon` is running and you don't have any errors, and open the same two urls.